L23de/eth-components/README.md

 ### `block`

 More similar to a Bitcoin block, where it is based on proof of work (Solving for a nonce).
 This holds a collection of data, which hashes to a `merkle_root`, and are the singular elements of a blockchain

+### `validation`

+A core process in preserving the immutable nature of previous blocks is to only add blocks to valid blockchains.
+This function essentially "checks" the "chain links" between blocks and ensure that they are valid (merkle root of one correctly corresponds with the hash of the one that precedes it)